sumandeb003/GraphGPS4HT/README.md

      `num_layer: 2` and `hidden: 200`, two GCN convolutional layers are created, each with 200 hidden units.
 The first layer takes the number of node labels (`data_proc.num_node_labels`) as its input size, and the second layer takes the `hidden` size as both its input and output sizes.
    - Defining up the graph pooling layer (`GRAPH_POOL`) with the type specified in `pooling_type: topk`, and input channels equal to `hidden: 200`.
-The `poolratio: 0.8` parameter is used to specify the pooling ratio.
+The `poolratio: 0.8` parameter is used to specify the proportion of nodes to be kept during the pooling process.
+For example, a poolratio of 0.8 means that in each pooling step, 80% of the nodes are retained.
    - Defining the readout layer (`GRAPH_READOUT`) using the `readout_type: max` parameter.
 This layer aggregates node features into a graph-level representation.
    - Defining the output layer as a linear transformation (`nn.Linear`), transforming the pooled graph representation into the embedding space of dimension `embed_dim: 2`.
    - Registering all the defined layers with the GRAPH2VEC model using its `set_graph_conv`, `set_graph_pool`, `set_graph_readout`, and `set_output_layer` methods.